Attraction of the Week: The Durango & Silverton Narrow Gauge Railroad Train

 *Bring with a sweater even during the summer.
 It can get pretty chilly in Silverton.
 I wish I would have brought my heavy jacket for my fall visit!

-*Bring your camera – there are so many amazing photo opps!
+*Bring a quality camera – there are so many amazing photo opps!

-*Check the peak fall foliage forecast to avoid dissapiontment.
+*Check the peak fall foliage forecast to avoid disappointment.
 You can call the train’s line or follow the Twitter account.

 *Eat a full breakfast before the train ride.
 There are lots of great places in downtown Durango.
-You will probably be starting after your ride.
-I recommend the Irish Embassy Pub in downtown Durango – they have delicious fish and chips and the best homemade mac and cheese!
+Also, you will probably be hungry after your long ride.
+I recommend the Irish Embassy Pub in downtown Durango.
+Thhey serve delicious fish and chips and the best homemade mac and cheese!

 *Stay in Durango for convenience, Pagosa Springs for peace and quiet